 Thanksgiving is one of our favorite American traditions, but how did it start and how can we be thankful in 2021?
 Jared Laskey of Fireborn Ministries shares his thoughts.

 In 1621 English colonists of the Christian Puritan faith celebrated a day of thanksgiving at Plymouth, Massachusetts alongside 90 members of the Wampanoeg tribe.
 The feast that became known as ‘Thanksgiving’ went on for nearly a week.
 Not only was there food served which both the Pilgrims and Wampanoegs contributed to, but there were sporting events, competitions and prayer taking place.
-It is amazing to think that this year, 2020, we celebrate 400 Years since the sailing of the Pilgrim Fathers
+It is amazing to think that in 2020, we celebrated 400 Years since the sailing of the Pilgrim Fathers

 The first Thanksgiving was sealed by a peace treaty which lasted until 1675 with the start of King Philip’s War.
 Over the years with the formation of the United States government there were declarations of a day of thanksgiving, but it wasn’t until October 3, 1863 that Abraham Lincoln proclaimed a national day of ‘Thanksgiving’ which was November 26th of that year.
 Since then the holiday has undergone changes and has been commercialized, but the principle of giving thanks has withstood the test of time.

 Surrounded by family and friends, people all across the nation gather to make memories and share a meal together.
 Some people invite strangers or other people in to feel at home, and the spirit of generosity and human dignity shines through.

 Thanksgiving has been celebrated in one way or another since 1621.
 It has been a staple of the Christian faith and American spirit ever since.
 It has been something to look forward to, despite wars, famines, recessions and pandemics.
 Although this year some delegates in government are trying to discourage or legislate limits to how many people may gather in homes.